amita-shukla/blog-1/content/posts/2022-01-22--understanding-static-factory-methods/index.md

 2. Static Factory methods can also help us with Singleton classes, where we always need to return a single object.
 By convention a `getInstance` method is created, that returns the same instance each time it is called.

-3. Another use is with returning some specific implementation of the class, depending on some criteria.
+3. Another benefit is that we can returning some specific implementation of the class, depending on some criteria.
 While a constructor returns an instance of the object it is called in, with a static factory method we can return different implementations of the object depending upon some logic.

 For example, consider the method `unmodifiableSet` from `Collections.java` that takes a `Set` and returns a non-public implementation called `UnmodifiableSet`: